Noanet Woodlands: History

 Three ponds presently on the site were originally created by dams built on Noanet Brook by the Dover Union Iron Company, which operated a mill in the early 19th century.
 The dams were destroyed by floods in 1876, but were rebuilt in 1954 by Amelia Peabody.
 Peabody hired archaeologist Roland W. Robbins to investigate the mill site and advise on the reconstruction work.

 Peabody had purchased the land in 1923; her estate encompassed a total of 800 acres.
 She established bridle paths and jumps on the land, and opened them to use by members of the Norfolk Hunt Club.

 Peabody lived in a house built in 1750 on a 40-acre section of her property called Mill Farm.
 On the farm, she raised horses, white-faced Herefords, and Yorkshire pigs.
-At her passing in 1984, her will bequeathed most of the land now comprising Noanet Woodlands to the Trustees.
+At her death in 1984, her will bequeathed most of the land now comprising Noanet Woodlands to the Trustees.
 Mill Farm remains in private ownership.
 Additional land gifts in the 1970s and 1990s added to the Trustees property.